BadrAlioui/boutique_shop/README.md

 The database model has been designed using drawsql.
 The type of database being used is a relational database managed with SQLite3 during development and deployed using PostgreSQL.

 ![Database Model](/images/database_model.png)

 ---

-## Key Features

-- **Product Browsing**: View detailed product descriptions, prices, and images.
-- **User Authentication**: Register, log in, and manage accounts securely.
-- **Order Management**: Place orders and track them in the user dashboard.
-- **Admin Panel**: Manage inventory, orders, and user accounts efficiently.
-- **Responsive Design**: Optimized for mobile, tablet, and desktop devices.
-- **Integrated Payment System**: (Planned for future development).

----

-## **Authentication**

-In this project, Django's built-in authentication system makes it easy for users to sign up, log in, and log out securely.
-Once logged in, users can:

-- Update their profile information.
-- View and manage their orders.
-- Request refunds for eligible purchases.
-- Edit or even delete their accounts if they choose.

-Django takes care of the heavy lifting, like password security and session management, so everything stays safe and reliable.
-This way, users have a smooth and secure experience while interacting with the site.

----